Indigenous Peoples’ Day Meal Plan

 Plant Based & Gluten Free Menu

-Our Simple Meal Plans are inspired by our Gourmet Meal Plans.
+Our Gourmet Meal Plans inspire our Simple Meal Plans.
 They are gluten-free and quicker to batch. #SimpleIndigenousPeoplesDay is still tasty and loaded with ALL the flavors, but with minimal effort.
-Both the Simple and the Gourmet plans are loaded up in the classroom waiting for you to cook and NOM!
+Both the Simple and the Gourmet plans are loaded up in the classroom, waiting for you to cook and NOM!

 - Herb Roasted Butternut Squash & Kale Bowl